-- statements of issues-appeal hearings when a license application has been denied; - interim suspension petitions-hearings before the Office of Administrative Hearings for immediate suspension of a license; - injunction proceedings-brought in superior court to stop unlicensed practice; - post-discipline matters-when a licensee petitions for reduction of penalty or reinstatement of a revoked license; - citations-appeal hearings when a citation has been issued; - Penal Code section 23 petitions-seeking a license restriction during the pendency of a criminal proceeding; - subpoena enforcement actions-to obtain records needed for the investigation of complaints; - judicial review proceedings-superior court review of final administrative decisions; - appeals-usually from superior court review proceedings; and - civil litigation related to license discipline-defending agencies in civil lawsuits brought in state or federal courts.
+- statements of issues-appeal hearings when a license application has been denied; - interim suspension petitions-hearings before the Office of Administrative Hearings for immediate suspension of a license; - injunction proceedings-brought in superior court to stop unlicensed practice; - post-discipline matters-when a licensee petitions for reduction of penalty or reinstatement of a revoked license; - citations-appeal hearings when a citation and/or fine has been issued; - Penal Code section 23 petitions-seeking a license restriction during the pendency of a criminal proceeding; - subpoena enforcement actions-to obtain records needed for the investigation of complaints; - judicial review proceedings-superior court review of final administrative decisions; - appeals-usually from superior court review proceedings; - civil litigation related to license discipline-defending agencies in civil lawsuits brought in state or federal courts; and - third-party subpoenas-to obtain records in litigation from non-party client agencies.

-Of these many types of legal actions, Business and Professions Code section 312.2 requests data only for the prosecution of accusation matters.
+Business and Professions Code section 312.2 requests data only for the prosecution of accusation matters by the two sections.
 Accusations are the primary component of the enforcement program for each licensing agency.
-The legal services in other types of licensing matters handled by the Licensing Section and Health Quality Enforcement Section are not included in this report, except where accusations are combined with petitions to revoke probation.
+The legal services in other types of licensing matters handled by the sections are not included in this report, except where accusations are combined with petitions to revoke probation or statements of issues.